microph1/nvim-pde/README.md

-# 🔧 Personal Development Environment
+# 🔧 Neovim Personal Development Environment

 > Maybe the most important thing in using a development environment like Neovim is that you can truly make it your own